A Highly Interactive Training Course On

 • Marine Terminal Facility Managers and Coordinators

-• Terminal Superintendents, Supervisors and Engineers
+• Terminal Superintendents, Supervisors, and Engineers

-• Safety and Environmental Managers, Engineers and Officers
+• Safety and Environmental Managers, Engineers, and Officers

-• Oil & Gas Captains, Officers and Chief Engineers
+• Oil & Gas Captains, Officers, and Chief Engineers

-• Ship Inspectors
+• Ship Inspectors and Auditors

 • Spill Management Team Members